 Since 2005, Glendale-Crescenta V.O.I.C.E. has been involved in a campaign to save the historic Verdugo Hills Golf Course from a proposed housing development by Snowball West Investments.
 The developers, if they get their way, will subdivide and subsequently develop 229 units on the 58 acre project site, destroying a precious community resource forever.

 A Draft Environmental Impact Report (DEIR) was released to the public for review and comment in 2009 and hundreds of comment letters poured in to the City of Los Angeles Planning Department.
-On December 3, 2015 three sections (Traffic, Cultural Resources, and Green House Gases) along with two new alternatives (an 86 unit equestrian alternative and a 221-unit residential alternative) were recirculated to the public who must respond to these revised sections by February 3, 2016.
+On September 28, 2017 another recirculated portion of the Draft EIR was released to the public who must respond to this section by November 13, 2017.

 VOICE is working with the Sunland-Tujunga Neighborhood Council and the Sunland-Tujunga Alliance, as well as community members and other local organizations in the effort to preserve this property, which has been a community landmark since 1960.